quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ~~~
 {: #transport-datagramssent-def title="TransportDatagramsSent definition"}

-Note: QUIC itself does not have a concept of a "datagram_id".
-This field is a
-purely qlog-specific construct to allow tracking how multiple QUIC packets are
+The "datagram_id" is a qlog-specific concept to allow tracking of QUIC packet
-coalesced inside of a single UDP datagram, which is an important optimization
-during the QUIC handshake.
-For this, implementations assign a (per-endpoint)
+coalescing inside UDP datagrams.
+Implementations can assign a per-endpoint
-unique ID to each datagram and keep track of which packets were coalesced into the
+unique ID to each datagram, and reflect this in other events to track QUIC
-same datagram.
-As packet coalescing typically only happens during the handshake
-(as it requires at least one long header packet), this can be done without much
-overhead.
+packets through processing steps.

+Since QUIC implementations rarely control UDP logic directly, the raw data
+excludes UDP-level headers in all fields.

 ## datagrams_received {#transport-datagramsreceived}
 Importance: Extra